kovzol/geogebra-discovery/README.md

 To override this behavior you may want to use `./run5 --realgeomws=remoteurl:http\://localhost\:8765,cas:tarski` if you prefer to use Tarski instead.
 * If you want to make a copy of the program for redistribution, the command `./deploy5` will create a .zip file that contains all necessary components to run the program.
 In case you need a .zip file for Windows users, enter `./deploy5 win`.
-Mac users should use the command line `./deploy5 -j`.
-The deployment tool comes with a built-in help that can be invoked by the `-h` option.
+(The deployment tool comes with a built-in help that can be invoked by the `-h` option.)

 #### Steps to build GeoGebra Discovery on macOS